fgauna12/fgauna12.github.io/_posts/2020-03-19-is-terraform-faster-than-arm.md

 ### The Test

-I created a simple test.
 The test created **10 app services** and their app service plans.
 There were four cases:

 1. Terraform - When resources don't already exist
 2. Terraform - When resources already exist